jeckel/dotfiles/README.md

 Profiles can be activated by a command line option `/usr/bin/konsole --profile=Prod` or `/usr/bin/konsole --profile=Preprod`

-Then I usually configure launcher script to connect to my remote server like this :
+Then I usually configure launcher script to connect to my remote server like this:
 ```bash
 /usr/bin/konsole --profile=Prod -e 'ssh -t my-remote-server '\''exec bash'\'''
 ```